avisega/avisega.github.io/_projects/multilingual-mental-health-llm.md

 ---
-title: "Multilingual LLMs for Sensitive Conversational AI"
+title: "Aligning LLMs for Sensitive Conversational AI"
 subtitle: "Developing Hebrew and Arabic domain-aligned language models with privacy-preserving fine-tuning"
 year: 2025, In Progress
 status: "Ongoing applied R&D in cooperation with the National Innovation Authority"